 Case in point, Daniel’s favorite part of his current job is figuring out how to provide ultra-high-net-worth clients with broad offerings drawn from the array of resources at the firm.
 “I spend most of my time asking: How do we do things differently?
 How do we get more efficient?” he says.
 He even questions the questions: “How do I get people to ask the right questions?”

 The game-changer in his quest for new solutions?
 “As technology and data and artificial intelligence evolve, we can rethink processes that have existed for a long time and try to solve problems that may have eluded us before.
 Can we do a little better?” he says.
 “That’s the fun part.”
-DiBiasio shares his insights on Creating Legacies That Last, Talking to Your Kids About Money and Talking to Your Teens About Money in these Morgan Stanley Minutes.
+Read more about DiBiasio in the following interview.

 I’m the Co-Head of Family Office Resources and head of our ultra-high-net-worth strategy.
 My day job and afternoon job, if you will, is to oversee a group of subject-matter experts who help advisors deliver all the firm has to offer to their clients.
 We have expertise in areas that include trust and estate law, risk analytics, portfolio construction, philanthropy, family governance and family wealth education.
 These are skill sets that a wealthy client with a complicated situation needs.
 My Co-Head, David Bokman, mostly runs the day-to day.
 I do mostly long-term strategy.
 So I’m trying to figure out what the gaps are in our services, how to scale our services, how do we grow the business?
 Essentially, how do we re-engineer things in a way that helps the clients get more of our expertise?